jon49/blog/content/post/extensions_in_vb_net.md

 Imports System.Runtime.CompilerServices
 ```

 So, how about a more practical example.
 Through Linq (which is like extensions but much more powerful) you have many more powerful things you can do, which will probably be the topic of a post in the future.
-But Linq doesnâ€™t do everything and you need a 1D array.
+But Linq doesn’t do everything and you need a 1D array.
 So, in the example below I could have created a 1D array instead and then done it with Linq.

 ``` vbscript
 <Extension()>